 Because the families who get it still exist.
 Parents who want real development over politics.
 Kids who want to grow, not just play.
 Coaches who take practice seriously.
 That family still exists in Connecticut — and they deserve a home.

-We’re not rebuilding 11 teams overnight.
-We’re starting with what we know best — 12U, confirmed for 2026–2027.
-10U is where our heart is too — which is why we’re launching a dedicated Feeder Program alongside the 12U travel team.
+We're not rebuilding 11 teams overnight.
+We're starting with what we know best — 12U, confirmed for 2026–2027.
+10U is where our heart is too — which is why we're launching a dedicated Feeder Program alongside the 12U travel team.
 These two age groups are our bread and butter.
 Always have been.
-The feeder program gives us a sustainable pipeline and gives 10U players a serious, structured development environment focused on building the right foundation.

 Part of what makes this restart different is who's involved.
 We're inviting former Diamond Club players — especially the college kids who came up through this program — to help us coach and build the next generation.
 That's rare.
 That's valuable.
 And it only happens because of what we built 10 years ago.